What is the difference between digital experiences and CMS?

 - Chatbots – online chatbots can optimise digital experiences for customers and staff by offering convenient customer support.

 - E-commerce – for businesses with an online shop or booking process, a streamlined e-commerce platform is an important element in their digital experiences.

 - Beacons – forming part of a omni-channel experience, beacons are becoming a useful tool in location-based marketing.

 - IoT (Internet of Things) – with devices becoming smarter and more connected, IoT will soon form an important part of digital experiences.

-When reading about digital experiences, you might have seen the term DXP thrown into the mix.
+When reading about digital experiences, you might have seen the term "digital experience platform," or "DXP," thrown into the mix.
 Don’t worry, this isn’t another new concept to wrap your head around.

 Forrester defines a DXP as “software to manage, deliver, and optimise experiences consistently across every digital touchpoint”.
 In essence, it’s simply a more accurate name for a CMS, which takes into account the software’s continual growth into a fully integrated experience.